sjswuitchik/duck_comp_gen/03_cnee_analyses/01_setup/README.md

 ## Assembling & aligning CNEEs for PhyloAcc input

+This directory contains:
+*